somhi/jtframe/doc/osd.md

  0   |  1 = vertical screen  |     1
  1   |  1 = 4 way joystick   |     0
  2   |  1 = CCW rotation     | Set by jtframe mra
+ 3   |  1 = unfiltered dial  | Dial signals are sent raw to the core
+ 4   |  1 = dial reverse     | Reverse dial direction

  The vertical screen bit is only read if JTFRAME was compiled with the **JTFRAME_VERTICAL** macro.
 This macro enables support for vertical games in the RBF.
 Then the same RBF can switch between horizontal and vertical games by using the MOD byte.